Danogbans/Python-Web-Address-Scraper/README.md

 - **Data Storage**: Saves scraped addresses to a SQLite database for structured storage and easy querying.
 - **Automation**: Supports task scheduling for periodic scraping.
 - **Logging**: Tracks progress and errors in log files.
-- **Unit Testing**: Includes comprehensive unit tests for all components.

 ---
 ## Requirements